Scripture Treasury

 The Foundational Promise

-Matthew 16:18 is not devotional ornament.
+Matthew 16:18 is not a devotional side note.
 It is a juridical and doctrinal charter.
 Christ establishes one Church, built on a divinely constituted rock, and guarantees indefectibility against hell's assault.

 Any interpretation that allows the Church to become doctrinally opposite to herself empties the promise.